xmos/lib_lin/module_lin/doc/programming.rst

 	  return 0;
 	}

-Now the ``application`` function is able to use the LIN bus master function.
+Now the ``application`` task is able to use the LIN bus master receive task, as well as call tx functions.

 To setup a LIN slave within the application, follow exactly the same procedure as above, changing the port and channel names as appropriate.
 Ie. the main statement may look like this::